JacobRothDevelopment/PhpHelpers/README.md

 ---

-## List of helpers
+## List of Helpers

-- UpdateSqlClasses.php
+- `UpdateSqlClasses.php`

-  - this script is used to create php classes representing your database tables
+  - These scripts are used to create php classes representing your database tables
+  - Choose a script from `UpdateSqlClasses/` based on which sql implementation you're using

+    - Supported Implementations

+      - MySQL: `/UpdateSqlClasses/mysql/UpdateSqlClasses.php`

+      - SQLite: `/UpdateSqlClasses/sqlite/UpdateSqlClasses.php`

-  - see the top section of the script to configure the script's parameters
+  - See the top section of the script to configure the script's parameters
-  - run from the root directory of project
+  - Tun from the root directory of project

     ```bash
     php UpdateSqlClasses.php
     ```

-- PdoWrapper.php
+- `PdoWrapper.php`

-  - this class was written because I hated copying and pasting the same pdo query execution code and only needing to change the sql query
+  - I wrote this class because I hated copying and pasting the same PDO query & execution code and only needing to change the sql query
-  - initialize the object with your PDO instance, then use this class instead of your PDO
+  - Initialize the object with your PDO instance, then use this class instead of your PDO
   - SqlExecution is the method you'll use the most (usage examples here)

     ```php
-    $this->SqlExecution($sql, $vars, [PDO::FETCH_CLASS, User::class], "fetch");
+    $PdoWrapperInstance->SqlExecution($sql, $vars, [PDO::FETCH_CLASS, User::class], "fetch");

-    $this->SqlExecution($sql, [], [PDO::FETCH_CLASS, Stores::class], "fetchAll");
+    $PdoWrapperInstance->SqlExecution($sql, [], [PDO::FETCH_COLUMN, 0], "fetchAll");
     ```

-  - MAJOR NOTE: with this first release, this class is very rough because it's simply a loose abstraction of what I purpose built for a project.
-In later versions, this will be made more usable

-- Logger.php
-  - this class helps create a custom log file.
-  - use like
+  - Each `SqlExecution()` tries to begin a transaction if one hasn't already been opened.
+Because of this, you'll need to run `SaveChanges()` to commit that transaction when you insert into of update your tables
     ```php
+    $PdoWrapperInstance->SaveChanges();
+    ```

+- `Logger.php`

+  - This class helps create a custom log file.
+  - Use like

+    ```php
     $logger = new Logger("path/to/file.log");
     $logger->log("hello world!");
     $logger->log("hello world!", LogLevel::Warn);
     ```

     outputs

     ```log
     [ 2021-09-25 07:18:52 ] [ INFO ] hello world!
     [ 2021-09-25 07:18:40 ] [ WARN ] hello world!
     ```

-- Util.php
+- `Util.php`

-  - DebugPrint
+  - `DebugPrint()`

-    - a wrapper around `print_r` which will output data to the browser in a readable format
+    - A wrapper around `print_r()` that will output data to the browser in a readable format
-    - optional string title and stringifies a given value of any type
+    - Optional string title and stringifies a given value of any type
-    - use like
+    - Use like

     ```php
-    \PhpHelpers\Util::DebugPrint($dataToOutput, "A Label To Describe Such Data");
+    \PhpHelpers\Util::DebugPrint($dataToOutput, "A Label To Describe Data");
     ```
----

-### Dev notes

-Some of these scripts/classes may be designed to work in conjunction together.
-If you try to use some of these files alone, you may run into errors.